yuichiro-naito/bmd/README.md

 ## VM Config files

-VM configuration files are written in simple text format.
-The format is "key = value(s)".
+VM configuration files are written in simple text format "key = value(s)".
+Multiple values are written separated by white space.
+A backslash preceding a newline is treated as a line continuation.

 One configuration file is for one VM.

 By default VM Config files are written in `${LOCALBASE}/etc/bmd.d`.